abdelbenamara/SyntheticData/README.md

   cd synthetic-data-app/
   ```

-* To set up a virtual environnement (e.g. with [virtualenv](https://virtualenv.pypa.io/en/latest/)) :
+* Set up a virtual environnement (e.g. with [virtualenv](https://virtualenv.pypa.io/en/latest/)) :
   ```
   bash development/setup.sh
   ```

-* To run in your activated virtual environnement terminal :
+* Run in your activated virtual environnement terminal :
   ```
   bash development/start.sh
   ```

-* Optionally, to use scheduled tasks (e.g. with [flask-crontab](https://github.com/frostming/flask-crontab)) :
+* Optionally, you can use scheduled jobs (e.g. with [flask-crontab](https://github.com/frostming/flask-crontab)) :
   ```
   bash development/crontab.sh
   ```

 * Open a web browser and navigate to http://localhost:5000/

-## For production
+## Production use

 * The application is built with [docker](https://www.docker.com/get-started)